-But for now, Me will stop talking like Cookie Monster and move on to these wonderful Winter inspired rice paper rolls.
+But for now, Me will stop talking like Cookie Monster and move on to these wonderful Winter rice paper rolls.

 While I happily nosh on these rice rolls without a dipping sauce, I have created a peanut hoisin sauce with lime for those that love to dip.
-I love rice paper rolls as a healthy and light lunch and these Winter inspired rice paper rolls are a perfectly balanced bite made for the colder months.
-With ginger, garlic, carrot and beetroot these little guys also provide a little hit of immunity to help ward of the Winter blues.
+I love rice paper rolls as a healthy and light lunch and these Winter rice paper rolls are a perfectly balanced bite made for the colder months.
+With ginger, garlic, carrot and beetroot these little guys also provide a little hit of immunity to help ward off the Winter blues.